dashohoxha/killercoda-scenarios/linux-cli/part3/step3.md

    `grep -h '[bg]zip' dirlist*.txt`{{execute}}

-   If the first character in a bracket expression is a caret (`^`), than any character will be matched, except for those listed:
+   If the first character in a bracket expression is a caret (`^`), then any character will be matched, except for those listed:

    `grep -h '[^bg]zip' dirlist*.txt`{{execute}}